Minoan palaces: Lustral basins

 A lustral basin at the Palace of Phaistos.

 Lustral basins are small rectangular chambers sunk into the floor of the surrounding room.
 They are reached via a descending L-shaped staircase and are open at the top, allowing occupants to be viewed from above.
 Each palace had at least one lustral basin, with Phaistos having four of them.

 They are presumed to have been used for rituals, in particular given that at least some were decorated with religious-themed frescoes.
 However, their exact function is unknown.
 The term "lustral basin" was coined by Arthur Evans, who found unguent flasks in a lustral basin at Knossos and inferred that it had been used for anointing rituals.
-Subsequent researchers have interpreted them as forerunners of the classical-era adyton or as the locus of an initiation ritual.
+Subsequent researchers have interpreted them as forerunners of the classical-era adyton or as the location of an initiation ritual.
 An alternate hypothesis regards them as baths, though they lack drains and show no signs of water weathering.

 Lustral basins were added to the palaces during the renovations that marked the beginning of the Neopalatial period (MM III, c.
 1750–1700 BC).
 Earlier examples exist from the Protopalatial period, but only became commonplace and only took on their canonical form during the Neopalatial period.
 They fell out of use and were filled in during the LM IB period (c.
 1625–1470 BC), simultaneous with an island-wide change in religious practice that also saw the abandonment of peak sanctuaries.